respiewak/psr_prof_pca/README.md

 ## Dependencies
 * * *

-These scripts require several python packages both included in standard installations and otherwise.
+These scripts require several python packages, those included in standard installations and otherwise.
 Conda is recommended for managing the environment, and an example package list for conda is given in `package-list.txt`.

 * logging
 * numpy